ankicommunity/ankicommunity.github.io/docs/Tutorials/tutoHTTPSProxy.md

 # Setup Apache2
-if you want to use the anki sync server with AnkiDroid you may be faced with an error about unsecured download you may want to set up a https proxy
+if you want to use the anki sync server with AnkiDroid you may be faced with an error about unsecured download you may want to set up a https proxy you may need to install a plugins to allow your self signed certificat.
 You need an apache2 server running somewhere.

 Here is the detailed procedure for apache2